Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_blanks.md

 # Show Blanks and Reveal Letters

-Excellent, Feedback Master!
-Your feedback is clear!
-But real Hangman shows blanks (_ _ _) and reveals letters!
-Can you show which letters have been guessed?

-## 🎯 Today's Mission
 Display the word with blanks and revealed letters!

-## 📚 Before You Start
-You know how to loop through strings and use `if` statements.

-## Let's Do It!
+## What to Do
-1. Read the code - see how we show blanks!
-2. Press the green **Run** button
+1. Press Run
-3. Guess letters and watch them appear!
+2. Guess letters and watch them appear!

 ```python
 print("=== HANGMAN GAME ===")